nilern/qdn/README.md

 For now QDN uses [my fork of Scriptjure](https://github.com/nilern/scriptjure) to generate the values of QML properties.
-It is a far cry from ClojureScript, but even bindings and event handlers should be simple anyway (the good ol' "don't put logic in your views" -thing).
+It is a far cry from ClojureScript, but bindings and event handlers should be simple anyway (the good ol' "don't put logic in your views" -thing).

 The API Functions